Dr. Ben Lambeth, DDS & Dr. Megumi Lambeth, DDS

 How Do You Diagnose Phantom Tooth Pain?

-Because there is no one identifiable cause of phantom tooth pain, diagnosis can take a while because there is no external symptom.
+Because there is no clear cause of phantom tooth pain, diagnosis can take a while because there is no external symptom.
 To diagnose phantom tooth pain, a dental health professional will observe the patient over time and work through eliminating any other dental health issues.
 Misdiagnosis is not an uncommon occurrence.

 What Is the Treatment for Phantom Tooth Pain?

-Because phantom tooth pain is not the result of an identifiable, physical oral health issue, treatment often means managing the pain by medication.
+Because phantom tooth pain is not the result of an identifiable, physical oral health issue, treatment often means managing the pain with medication.
 There are a number of antidepressants, steroids, NMDA receptor antagonists, anticonvulsants, and narcotics that can manage the pain, while treatments like acupuncture and nerve stimulation have also shown that they can help diminish the phantom tooth pain.

 Contact Us